vnsavitri/claude-code-prompts/README.md

 ## Methodology

-We studied the prompting patterns used by Claude Code in practice.
-We identified the behavioral rules, safety patterns, tool-routing strategies, and multi-agent coordination approaches it employs.
+We studied how Claude Code behaves in practice and identified the behavioral rules, safety patterns, tool-routing strategies, and multi-agent coordination approaches that make it effective.
 We then independently authored every prompt in this repository from scratch, implementing the same patterns in our own words.

-No text was copied from Anthropic's codebase.
 All content is original.

 ## Pair With RepoWise for Full-Stack Agent Intelligence